 Rowan (40 percent): £4,000

 The ownership of the property can be changed to minimize tax on rental income.
-The property can be transferred between partners on a no gain/loss basis.
-In this way, their share of ownership can be changed that could minimize the tax amount.
+The property transfers between partners on a no gain/loss basis.
+Their share of ownership changes in a way that could reduce the tax amount.

-However, transfer of property ownership involves certain risks.
-You should consult an experienced landlord accountant in London to know how to legally transfer a share of jointly owned properties between partners.
-This will help avoid any unintended legal repercussions due to not meeting required rules for transfer of property ownership.
+However, the transfer of property ownership involves certain risks.
+You should consult an experienced landlord accountant in London to know how to transfer a share of jointly owned properties between partners legally.
+The consultation will help avoid any unintended legal repercussions due to not meeting the required rules for the transfer of property ownership.